epn-vespa/tutorials/APIS-Tutorial/APIS-Tutorial.md

 The database currently contains more then 6000 individual observations of Jupiter, Saturn, Uranus and their moons, as well as Mars.
-The data were acquired with the two spectro-imagers of the Hubble Space Telescope (HST) in the UV range since 1997.
+The data were acquired with the Space Telescope Imaging Spectrograph (STIS) and Advanced Camera for Surveys (ACS) instruments of the Hubble Space Telescope (HST) in the Far UV range (~1100 to 1700 Angström) since 1997.
 Several processing level with added value are available.

 The data are accessible online at [http://apis.obspm.fr](http://apis.obspm.fr).
 They can be easily ordered and displayed thanks to its dedicated search interface